Last Embrace

 Last Embrace is a 1979 American neo-noir thriller film directed by Jonathan Demme.
-Very loosely based on the novel The 13th Man by Murray Teigh Bloom, it stars Roy Scheider and Janet Margolin, telling the story of a woman who takes the role similar to the biblical avenger Goel and kills the descendants of the Zwi Migdal, who enslaved her grandmother.
-Obvious Hitchcockian references abound -- a chase in a bell tower, a threatening pair of scissors, an interrupted shower, the cliffhanger finale -- suggesting that homage to Alfred Hitchcock is more important than fidelity to the source novel.
+Very loosely based on the novel The 13th Man by Murray Teigh Bloom, it stars Roy Scheider and Janet Margolin.

 Plot

 In a Mexican cantina across the border from El Paso, Texas, government agent Harry Hannan is romancing his wife, Dorothy, when he observes an informant he is supposed to meet in a few days.
 Realizing he is about to be attacked, he shoves his wife to the ground and starts shooting at the informant's companions who return fire and flee the restaurant.
 Dorothy is killed in the attack, and he suffers a nervous breakdown.
 Harry spends five months in a Connecticut sanitarium before being released.

 On his way back to New York City, Harry stumbles and nearly falls into the path of an express train.
 He goes to the makeup counter at Macy's Herald Square to retrieve his next assignment, but the assignment slip inside the lipstick case is blank.
 He accosts his contact who assures him that the agency probably does not have any work for him.

 When Harry returns to his apartment, he finds it is occupied by a doctoral student named Ellie Fabian.
 She explains that she had a sublet arranged while she was in the last semester of her studies at Princeton University.
 Ellie claims that the housing office said the Hannans would be gone indefinitely.
 She gives Harry a note that was slipped under the door, but it contains only a few Hebrew characters that he cannot read.

 Paranoid that he is being targeted by his own agency, Harry visits his supervisor Eckart, who assures Harry that the agency has higher priorities.
 Eckart insists that Harry is not ready to return to the field, but that he is perfectly safe.

 Harry takes the Hebrew note to a local rabbi who can only partially decode it, and explains that it means "Avenger of Blood.".
 The rabbi then calls Sam Urdell, and informs him that Harry has visited him.
 Harry notices that he is being surveilled, loses the tail and goes to the American Museum of Natural History, where Ellie is working.

 He gives her some money and urges her to stay in a hotel, because he fears she will be accidentally targeted.
 He then visits his wife's grave, where he confronts her brother, Dave Quittle.
 Afterwards, Quittle visits Eckhart, who orders Harry's murder.